 If you find yourself managing student events, organizations, and paperwork, right now you’re spoiled when it comes to choosing a shiny new technology platform to help streamline your work.

-On-boarding software to a student affairs division is more than just starting the relationship with the company, fronting money, and expecting the customer service team to take care of the rest.
-A great part of success of new software includes the person who is physically on-boarding it and communicating effectively with the rest of their team.
+Onboarding software to a student affairs division is more than just starting the relationship with the company, fronting the money, and expecting the customer service team to take care of the rest.
+A great part of the success of new software includes the person who is physically on-boarding it and communicating effectively with the rest of their team.

 - Andy Gould, Director of Campus Development at Presence, explained the benefits to buying a software rather than building it.
 Our friends at Roompact also gave a pretty great overview.

 - Juhi Bhatt, student affairs professional, reviewed the process of on-boarding a student conduct software at a community college

 - On our blog, we’ve looked at how to best justify and incorporate a software into a student affairs budget for the upcoming year

 Here are effective strategies we’ve pulled together to help student affairs divisions onboard a team to a new software and what it takes to say goodbye to the old way of doing things.

 The person who is transitioning to new software is the bridge.
 Quite figuratively.

 Let’s pretend you’re that person.

 You’re the bridge between the old software and the new software.
 You are responsible for owning the transition, which means you take the good with the bad.
 There are bound to be some hiccups along the way which will only test your leadership skills further.
 I’m here to remind you that onboarding a new software means you are the change agent throughout the entire process — and it’s possible to get you there, with the right mindset and framework.